 What areas do you service?

-We service Edmonton and surrounding areas including Spruce Grove, Stony Plain, Fort Saskatchewan, Leduc, Devon, Beaumont, Sherwood Park and St. Albert.
+We serve customers in Edmonton and surrounding Alberta areas, including Spruce Grove, Stony Plain, Fort Saskatchewan, Leduc, Devon, Beaumont, Sherwood Park and St. Albert.

 What is a grease trap and what does it do?